 If you happen to be traveling with extended family, your bucket/bag also becomes a wonderful scrapbook for the kids.
 Bring along the Sharpie/permenant markers on your trip and have all family members sign the bucket or bag!

 This is a wonderful activity for two reasons -- first, it creates an ice-breaker for the kids if they haven't seen relatives for a while.
 Asking family members to sign their souvenir keeper will be a big conversation starter.
 The second reason I love this activity is when you return home, you have hand-written signatures for everyone who was on the trip.
-This can be such a special momento in and of itself -- both of my kids have the signatures of grandparents who have sinced passed away and it's really just such a special keepsake.

-Fun Vacation Books
+Fun Vacation Books for Kids